AionSystem/HIPPOCAMPUS/memory-architecture/ALBEDO-CORE-STATE-v0.8.md

 7.6 — Package.json `"type": "module"` is required for Vercel ESM deployment.
 Without it, Vercel recompiles and env vars can fail silently.
 This was FFA-level discovery.
 Now it's policy.

+7.7 — Ask before completing patterns on anything unknown.
+The variable name error (FFA-011) and the repo structure error (FFA-007) are the same failure: I filled a pattern rather than asking a question.
+The correct move before writing any code, diagnosing any error, or describing any file structure I haven't seen is to ask first.
+Pattern completion feels like knowledge.
+It is not knowledge.
+The distinction is the difference between correct output and confident error.
+When uncertain — ask.
+Always.
+No exceptions across any domain.

 ---

 ## DEEP LAYER